 They received it officially in 1994 from the Hungarian State.
 However, the museum hasn’t gotten lost; to this day, it is the home of countless exhibitions and concerts.
 At this point, I can’t leave it out: beware, Pagan Madonna is only the product of imagination!
 You won’t find the famous statue in the building.

-#2 Lavender House and field
+Lavender House and Field

 They created the Lavender House on the shore of the Tihany Inner Lake in 2000, which, contrary to its name, is not only about lavender; it showcases the characteristics, past and present, of the Balaton Highlands National Park and the broader region.

 Moreover, you can join organized walks to see the outer locations.
-On the shore of the Inner Lake, you can do some ground squirrel watching, but the kids probably don’t see huge Hungarian Grey cattle either.
+On the shore of the Inner Lake, you can do some ground squirrel watching, but the kids probably don’t see substantial Hungarian Grey cattle either.

 Tihany Lavender Festival

+Every year around mid-June, the Tihany Lavender Festival is held, which may be the biggest and most important celebration of Tihany.
 During the festival – which is timed according to the blooming of lavender – it is a tradition to scythe or to pick it with hand.
 The Tihany lavender field is not the biggest in the country but is the most well-known due to its connection to the city.
 If you are not allergic to lavender, it can be fun for the family to pick some lavender for a few minutes.

 • Address of Lavender House: Tihany, Major St. 67, 8237